RebRut03/School_District_Analysis/README.md

   ![Reading_By_Grade_Updated](Resources/Reading_By_Grade_Updated.PNG)

 ### **Affect on Scores by School Spending:**
-THS falls into the $630 to $644 spending range per students.
+THS falls into the $630 to $644 spending range per student.
 The overall passing percentage dropped slightly when the 9th graders were removed, but it doesn't appear significant enough to change the Overall School Spending Summary once it's been formatted; see screen shots below.

 - THS Spending Original: